Gil Gallegos, Ph.D., Department Chair

 CS 5770.
 Parallel and Distributed Programming (3); Fa, Sp

 This course introduces algorithms and techniques for programming highly parallel computers.
 Topics covered include trends in parallel and distributed computing; shared address space and message passing architectures; design issues for parallel algorithms; converting sequential algorithms into equivalent parallel algorithms; synchronization and data sharing; improving performance of parallel algorithms; interconnection network topologies, routing, and flow control; and latency limits on speedup of algorithms by parallel implementations.
 Design, coding, performance analysis, debugging and other aspects of parallel algorithm development will be covered.
-Prerequisites: CS 2450 and CS 4210.
 Previous NMHU CS 577.

 CS 5900.
 Independent Study (1 – 4 VC); Fa, Sp

 Independent study arranged with an instructor.
 Prerequisite: Permission of instructor.
 Previous NMHU CS 590.

 CS 5920.
 Independent Research (1 – 4 VC); Fa, Sp

 Independent research arranged with an instructor.
 Prerequisite: Permission of instructor.
 Previous NMHU CS 592.